 - Access to charity care in Texas hospitals

 The Attorney General's office provides guidance on how to obtain charity care at qualifying Texas hospitals.

 The Adolescent Health Program looks at overlap between behaviors, their underlying common causes, and successful interventions.

-- Aging and Disability Services in Texas
+- Aging Services in Texas

 - American Kidney Fund Patient Assistance Program

 American Kidney Fund Patient Assistance Program provides direct financial assistance for dialysis and kidney transplant patients with limited incomes.

 - American Medical Association - Appeal that Claim

 This guide mixes practical and technical information on how to appeal a denied claim.

 - Area Agency on Aging - Offices by County

 Use this site to find the nearest Area Agency on Aging (AAA) office for consumers.